kiranmaragoni/Student-Application/1_Requirement/Readme.md

 - Stong Technologies java script, html, css
 - good interactive interface
 - Easy to use such as view, edit, delete, add information.
--can run without internet through offline storage
+- can run without internet

 #### Weaknesses